 The addition of a powder coat makes these doors very low maintenance and perfect for doors that will be exposed to harsh weather, as they won’t move or bow.

-Insulated fiberglass doors are made from composite materials.
+Insulated composite fibreglass doors are made from composite materials.
 They have many advantages, including being strong, durable, and low maintenance.

-The appetite for fibreglass doors is on the rise given their many benefits, as well as the ability to take on a wood-like facade, while eliminating all the typical wood risks, such as warping or rotting.
-And, unlike steel doors, they won’t dent or rust.
+The appetite for composite fibreglass doors is on the rise given their many benefits, as well as the ability to take on a wood-like façade, while eliminating all the typical wood risks, such as warping or rotting.
+Unlike steel doors, they won’t dent or rust.
 Their wood-mimicking finishes are believable and beautiful and many staining and painting options are available.
 This durability makes fibreglass doors perfect for entrances that are exposed to extreme weather.

 Composite fibreglass doors can be susceptible to fading, but other than that, they are a great option for people looking for a front door that has the best of both worlds.